 Graduate Study in Sociology at the University of Illinois

-Graduate study in the Department of Sociology at the University of Illinois at Urbana-Champaign prepares students for the degree of doctor of philosophy.
+Graduate study in the Department of Sociology at the University of Illinois at Urbana-Champaign prepares students for the degree of Doctor of Philosophy (PhD).
 Our graduates gain skills and expertise that enable them to excel in a variety of different lines of work, including as faculty at research universities and liberal arts colleges and as researchers in public policy, government, and private industry.

 Our faculty are accomplished scholars who are committed teachers and researchers with notable strengths in the areas of

 Our department reaches out across the university, with connections to the Asian American Studies Program, the Latino/Latina Studies Program, the Gender and Women Studies Program, the Department of History, the College of Law, the Unit for Criticism and Interpretive Theory, the Center for African Studies, the Center for East Asian and Pacific Studies, the Center for Global Studies, and the Russian, East European, and Eurasian Center.

 Our students come from diverse personal and educational backgrounds and, like our faculty, from around the world.
 As part of our individualized approach to guiding students to become producers of knowledge, PhD students engage in lively discussion and debate with faculty and peers in small seminars where they engage critically with cutting-edge scholarship.